 Professionally, Will has had a 25+ year history in wooden boat repair and restoration.
 His experience lies in all phases of hull and deck repair, planking and structural rebuilding, interior joinery and construction.
 Also competent in electrical and plumbing systems as well as re-powering, underwater gear, and paint/varnish application.
 He is an alumni of Walter Ansels’ “Wooden Boat Repair Methods” at The Wooden Boat School in Brooklin, Maine.
 Career highlights include several show winning restorations as well as countless restorations and repairs of all kinds of vessels.
 A standout was a 1938 26′ Richardson “Little Giant” that won best in class and best in show at the 2012 ACBS 25th anniversary show in St. Michaels MD.
 The story of the restoration and the boat were published in Wooden Boat Magazine.
 Several large projects in conjunction with Miller Marine Fabrication and Caribbean Refinishing North were also successfully completed.

-Having been employed as a boatwright and owner of his own wooden boat restoration business, Will is proud to continue this chapter in his career as a surveyor associate with Fred Wise Yacht Survey.
+Having been employed as a boatwright and owner of his own wooden boat restoration business, Will is proud to continue this chapter in his career as a Accredited Marine Surveyor with Fred Wise Yacht Survey.